xav-ie/atteraggio-f18/README.md

 ## Setup

 Check that you have recent versions of node and yarn.
-You can install yarn with npm (that comes with installtion of node).
+You can install yarn with npm (that comes with the installtion of node).

 To install the necessary dependencies, run:
 ```